 Death Industry in The New Normal

-The World Health Organization, on its official online publication, describes COVID-19 as an “infectious disease that spreads primarily through droplets from coughs or sneezes of an infected person”.
+The World Health Organization, in its official online publication, describes COVID-19 as an “infectious disease that spreads primarily through droplets from coughs or sneezes of an infected person”.
 On July 11, the Philippines recorded its highest death toll due to COVID-19 with 162 deaths in a day.
-This peak raised an alarming wave of people having anxiety over being unable to have ample time to mourn over the death of their loved one.
+This peak raised an alarming wave of people having anxiety over being unable to have ample time to mourn the death of their loved one.

 What is it like in the NEW NORMAL?